-The Roadster 3 is supplied with a trim riser set.
-The 'standard' position is when the trimmers are pulled all the way down and it is in this position that the wing is certified.
-The trimmers can be set to the red line for better inflation behaviour during take-off, this is especially useful in light winds and/or at high altitudes.
+The Spyder 3 is supplied with a trim riser set.
+The 'standard' position is when the trimmers are pulled all the way down.
+The trimmers can be set to the red line for faster inflation behaviour during the take-off, this is especially useful in light winds and/or at high altitudes.
 The red line position is a good setting for 'normal' flight, cruising around with a relatively high trim speed whilst retaining efficiency.
 The white lines are there simply for reference and to reduce the chances of slippage.

-The standard (certified) trim setting is ideal for climbing under power, whilst thermalling and when the air is turbulent.
-Brake pressure is lighter and the handling at its best at the standard (certified) trim setting.
+The standard (slow) trim setting is ideal for climbing under power, whilst thermalling and when the air is turbulent.
+Brake pressure is lighter and the handling at its best at the standard trim setting.

 To increase cruise speed you can use the accelerator system, release the trimmers, or do both.
-Using the speed system has exactly the same effect as releasing the trimmers so it is safe and possible to fly with the trimmers in the standard position whilst using the full range of the speed system.
+Using the speed system has exactly the same effect as releasing the trimmers.
+Unlike some other PPG wings, it is safe and possible to fly with the trimmers in the standard (slow) position whilst using the full range of the foot operated speed system.